agnione/libs/README.md

-# libs
+# AgniPackages

-Libraries for AgniOne framework , plugins and units implementation
+This Repository contains the packages/libraies for AgniOne Plugins,Unit and Framework implementation.